mdaugherity/PythonGuide/README.md

 Look in the sections below for quick, easy to use examples of how to do the things you want to do

 ## Math
+Solving Equations Numerically
+* Find the value of a variable with root finding
+* Solve a linear system
+* Solve a non-linear system

-Fitting
+Fitting and Interpolation
 * Fit a straight line to data with polyfit
-* Fit a general equation to data with scipy.optimize.curve_fit
+* Fit a general equation to data with *scipy.optimize.curve_fit*
+* Interpolating values between data points with *numpy.interp*
+* Advanced fitting with global optimizers

 Calculus
 * Find (numerical) derivatives
+* Find integral of data points
-* Find (numerical) integrals
+* Find integral of a function with *scipy.integrate.quad*

 Differential Equations
-* Solve an ODE
+* Solve an ODE with *scipy.integrate.solve_ivp*

 # ACU Courses
 Dedicated space for specific classes.
 Links can go to a folder in this repo, another markdown page, or a different repo